 "If we see him again ever," Anakin shrugged.

 Two more Initiates went in the following weeks, the first not much older than Anakin.
-Though the number of Initiates left did not stay shrunken for long; shortly after the second one was taken, the first group of newcomers from the crèche joined them, a group of eight younglings between three and four.
-It was then that they first learned how the attack had affected the crèche, how they’d taken all the crechelings to the downlevels, or at least all those who had survived the first bombardment.
+Though the number of Initiates left did not stay shrunken for long.
+Shortly after the second one was taken, the first group of newcomers from the crèche joined them, a group of eight younglings between three and four.
+It was then that they first learned how the attack had affected the crèche, how they'd taken all the crechelings to the downlevels, or at least all those who had survived the first bombardment.
 But some of them had been killed before they could be evacuated.
-Possibly a lot of them; when Master Yoda gave them this explanation, he didn’t give them exact numbers, but he looked and sounded very grief-stricken.
+Possibly a lot of them.
+When Master Yoda gave told them all this, he didn't say how many, but he looked and sounded very grief-stricken.
 That was strange to see for the Initiates, who had never seen him be anything but perfectly calm and composed.

 The survivors showed the scars of it.
 Everyone had had nightmares after the attack, of course, and some even still had them occasionally, but the eight of them had them constantly.
 For the first few nights after their arrival, no one slept much, because one of them was always waking up screaming.
 Special Healers came in to work with each of them two hours a day, and a collection of ear stops found their way into the dormitory.
 Also, during the day, when there was an unexpected loud noise, or someone approach them unexpectedly, they'd sometimes jump.
 That, too, they were assured, the Healers were working with them on.